CCI-Tools/cate/doc/source/user_manual/um_setup.rst

 Installing Cate Desktop
 -----------------------

+*Cate Desktop* is Cate's graphical user interface and depends on Cate Core.
-Note, you need a compatible Cate Core installation before you can install and run Cate Desktop.
+Hence, you need a compatible Cate Core installation before you can install and run Cate Desktop.

+The Cate Desktop installers for the supported platforms are:
+* ``Cate.Desktop-1.0.0.dmg`` for OS X
+* ``cate-desktop-1.0.0-x86_64.AppImage`` for Linux
+* ``Cate.Desktop.Setup.1.0.0.exe`` for Windows

-On all supported platforms, Cate Desktop installers are light-weight and executed by double clicking them.
+All Cate Desktop installers are light-weight and executed by double clicking them.
 They don't require any extra user input.

 Configuration